Covid-19 : Nursery Re-Opening Plan 2021

 - Layout of the nursery may look different.

-- There will be limited self-select equipment for nursery children and no soft toys or fabric items at all.
+- There may be limited self-select equipment for nursery children.

 Attendance for nursery will as always be recorded on the register on a daily basis.